savaslabs/squabble/readme.md

 - `api/comments/id/{id}` - Get a comment by numeric ID
 - `api/comments/post/{slug}` - Get a comment by the URL of the post it's associated with
 - `api/comments/count` - Get an array of comment count per posts
+- `api/comments/delete/{id}/{token}` - Delete a comment by ID, using a unique token for that comment.
+The token is emailed out when the comment is saved.

 ### POST